Welcome to EuroSOI-ULIS 2025!

 Accompanying person

-welcome reception and conference dinner
+welcome reception and conference gala dinner

 Welcome to Warsaw